Ajay Devgn: Career fluctuations and critical acclaim (2000–2009)

-2005 was a less successful year for Devgn.
-His movies were not financially successful.
+2005 was a less successful year for Devgn, with five of his films not proving to be successful at the box office.
 They included Insan, Blackmail, Main Aisa Hi Hoon, Tango Charlie and Shikhar.
 However, the films Kaal and Apaharan did well.
-For his performance in Apaharan, Devgn was nominated for the National Film Award for Best Actor and the Filmfare Best Actor Award.
-His performance as a villain in Kaal also earned him a nomination for the Filmfare Best Villain Award.

-In 2006 Devgn played Othello in Omkara, a Hindi adaptation of William Shakespeare's Othello.
+His performance as a villain in Kaal also earned him his third nomination for the Filmfare Award for Best Villain.
+In 2006, Devgn played Othello in Omkara, a Hindi adaptation of William Shakespeare's Othello.
 It was directed by Vishal Bhardwaj.
 The film is a tragedy of sexual jealousy set against the backdrop of the political system in Uttar Pradesh.
 It premiered at the 2006 Cannes Film Festival and was screened at the Cairo International Film Festival.
 Omkara was well received by critics.
 Rediff said: "Othello is a tricky role, a leading man eclipsed by the villain.
 Yet the Moor is a brooding and compelling character, and Ajay Devgn does valiantly with his material.
 Omkara strips Othello of the racism, exchanging his black skin for surprisingly inconsequential half-Brahminism.
 Ajay's best bits are when restrained, and while there is a bit of a seen-that feel to his character, by the time the film is over, you realise just how unflinchingly solid he's been."
 Taran Adarsh said: "Ajay makes a stirring and powerful interpretation of a man haunted by uncertainty about his lover's faithfulness.
 The serious look that Ajay carries suits him to the T. Of course, Ajay is exceptional in the film and looks every inch the character he portrays."

-In 2006, Devgn also starred in Rohit Shetty's Golmaal.
-It had two sequels Golmaal Returns and Golmaal 3.
-In the same year, Devgn was featured in a short documentary about the Mumbai floods of 2005 titled The Awakening.

-In 2007 Devgn starred in two movies, director Anubhav Sinha's action thriller Cash and Aag.
+The same year, Devgn also starred in Rohit Shetty's buddy comedy film Golmaal, which was a hit and spawned three sequels.
+In 2007, he starred in two films, director Anubhav Sinha's Cash and Ram Gopal Varma's Aag, both of which were commercially unsuccessful.